afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 	- A list containing the squares of the integers 1 through 50.
 	- The list ```['a','bb','ccc','dddd', . . . ]``` that ends with 26 copies of the letter z.
 7. Write a program that takes any two lists L and M of the same size and adds their elements together to form a new list N whose elements are sums of the corresponding elements in L and M. For instance, if ```L=[3,1,4]``` and ```M=[1,5,9]```, then N should equal ```[4,6,13]```.
+8. Design two exercises of your own.
+They should improve understanding topics of this step.

 <hr>

 ## Problems: